Fluzone Quadrivalent 2021-2022 (injection)

 How is this vaccine given?

 Some brands of this vaccine are made for use in adults and not in children.
-Your child's doctor can recommend the best Fluzone Quadrivalent 2018-2019 for your child.
+Your child's vaccination provider can recommend the best Fluzone Quadrivalent 2021-2022 for your child.

-The Fluzone Quadrivalent 2018-2019 is usually given in October or November.
-Some people may need to have their vaccines earlier or later.
-Follow your doctor's instructions.
+The Fluzone Quadrivalent 2021-2022 is usually given in October or November.
+Follow your doctor's instructions or the schedule recommended by your local health department.

 What happens if I miss a dose?